BCACTF/linux-emulation-tutorial/mac.md

 macOS is already based on UNIX, so it runs many of the same commands as Linux.
 But macOS and Linux are still very different; it's impossible to take a Linux program and run it on macOS without large code changes.

 Linux itself is an open-source operating system.
 Some of you may know it as the "hacker" OS or as a very nerdy piece of software, but it is actually used to power the majority of the world's websites and servers.
-Some interact with Linux over a graphical interface like you may be used to, but most use a text-based interface, like the terminal you'll be using in this tutorial.
+Some interact with Linux over a graphical interface like you may be used to, but others use a text-based interface, like the terminal you'll be using in this tutorial.
 In fact, many of our CTF problems run on Linux, and our binary exploitation problems are Linux programs!

 Using a technology called [Docker](https://www.docker.com), we can run a Linux container on a Mac computer.
 This will let you take a deeper look into some CTF problems, particularly those in the binary exploitation category.